 - increases plaque from high blood sugar levels

 Severe cases of gum disease can lead to heart problems, which in turn affect life expectancy.
 Your best defense against gum disease is through proper oral care, as well as regular dental exams.

 Type 2 diabetes requires constant management.
-First, it’s important to check your blood sugar to make sure it’s not too high.
+First, it’s important to check your blood sugar regularly to make sure it’s not too high.
 Taking the right doses of medication is necessary in helping to keep glucose levels normal.
-Lifestyle habits, such as a healthy diet and exercise can also help regulate blood glucose.
-The better your diabetes is managed, the longer a life you’ll likely enjoy.
+Lifestyle habits, such as a healthy diet and exercise, can also help regulate blood glucose.
+The better your diabetes is managed, the longer life you’ll likely enjoy.